Jasonblalack/zyngapoker/Home.md

 * [[Mac OS X]]
 * [[Linux]]

+*Doctor*: There is a built-in task called "doctor" which can be used to easily verify an environment.
+Just call `jasy doctor` when installed or `bin/jasy doctor` in your repository clone.

 *Python Experts*: If you already have a Python3 installation and want to install Jasy in parallel you could follow our [[Installation using VirtualEnv]] guide.

 ## Documentation